American Arena League: American Arena League 2

 After the 2021 season concluded, four members of the East Division (Carolina Predators, Tampa Bay Tornadoes, Pennsylvania Union and Mississippi Raiders) announced that they would leave the AAL to form new league called Arena Indoor Football Alliance.
-The Charlotte Thunder left to form their own league, the North Texas Bulls left to join the new Texas-based Arena Football Association, and the San Antonio Gunslingers were announced as an expansion team in the NAL.
+The Charlotte Thunder and West Michigan Ironmen left to form their own league (Arena Professional Football League, later succeeded by Great Lakes Arena Football after the Ironmen took sole control over the league), the North Texas Bulls left to join the new Texas-based Arena Football Association, and the San Antonio Gunslingers were announced as an expansion team in the NAL.

 In December 2021, the new ownership led by AJ Roque and Jermaine Sanders, the owners of the Jersey Bearcats, launched the new website for league following the completion of the sale from Tony Zefiretto.
 They then hired Kevin O'Hanlon as commissioner.
-They announced they would be launching an AAL development league in 2022 called "American Arena League 2".
-However, on February 1, 2022, the league announced neither the AAL or AAL2 would play until at least 2023.
+They announced they would be launching "American Arena League 2" in 2022.
+AAL2 was delayed until 2023 and was initially to serve as the AAL's minor league, which was supposed to also relaunch in 2023, but by the time of the start of the 2023 season, only the AAL2 was active.